-No trip to Dallas would be complete without a lunch at the Zodiac Room in Neiman Marcus.
+No trip to Dallas would be complete without a lunch at the Mermaid Bar in Neiman Marcus.
 A rite of passage for any first time visit!

 - More about your oliver guide: Keira Muller